Effects of Berry phase and instantons in one dimensional Kondo-Heisenberg model

-From the Jacobian we find the emergent $\theta=\pi$ Berry phase term, and renormalization of the spin stiffness and spin wave velocity of the QNL$\sigma$M. The emergent Berry phase cancels the already existing $\pi$ Berry phase, and renders the sigma model field gapped.
-Apart from the renormalized QNL$\sigma$M action, the fermionic part of the action is described by
+The Jacobian consists an emergent $\theta=\pi$ Berry phase term, and two additional terms which renormalize the spin stiffness and spin wave velocity of the QNL$\sigma$M. The emergent Berry phase cancels the existing $\pi$ Berry phase of the spin chain, and renders the sigma model field gapped.
+As a result of the $\pi/4$ chiral rotation, the spin sector of the $\chi$ fermions also becomes gapped.
+This can be demonstrated by considering the bosonization of the $\chi$ fermions.
+In the non-abelian bosonization formulation, the spin sector of the $\chi$ fermion does not contain the topological WZW term, and the matrix sigma model becomes gapped.
+The fermionic action transforms into

+Since the $\mathbf{n}$ field, and the spin sector of $\chi$ field are gapped, the interaction between these fields describe the innocuous fluctuations about Kondo singlet phase.

-Therefore we find that particular spin dependent chiral rotation by angle $\pi/4$, is necessary for the correct description of Kondo singlet order parameter and this rotation leads to an emergent Berry phase term as a chiral anomaly both at and away from the half-filling.
-Both at and away from half-filling the spin sector is described by the same QNL$\sigma$M and $S_{f}^{'}$.
-In other words, for away from half-filling, the effects of the Berry phase and instantons in the spin sector are the same as those at half-filling.
-The difference between the two cases exists only in the charge sector, where the term causing the gap at half-filling no longer operates away from half-filling.
+To summarize, the spin dependent chiral rotation by angle $\pi/4$ incorporates the Kondo singlet formation.
+In the metallic case away from half-filling, a $\theta=\pi$ Berry phase emerges as a consequence of chiral anomaly.
+The effects of the Berry phase and instantons in the spin sector turn out to be the same as those at half-filling.
+The difference between the two cases exists only in the charge sector, and the term causing the gap at half-filling no longer operates away from half-filling.

 \paragraph{Competition with spin-Peierls correlations:} The emergent theta term highlights the role of instanton configurations of the $\mathbf{n}$ field.
 We now discuss its connection with the spin-Peierls order parameter.
 In the semiclassical language spin Peierls order parameter $(-1)^i\langle\mathbf{S}_{i}\cdot \mathbf{S}_{i+1}\rangle$ corresponds to the instanton density $a^2\mathbf{n}\cdot(\partial_x \mathbf{n} \times \partial_0 \mathbf{n})$.
-Therefore it can be argued that the instantons of the sigma model are manifestation of the competition between the spin Peierls and N\'{e}el order.
-For $\theta=\pi$ the gaplessness of the spin chain implies the same power law correlation of the Peierls and the N\'{e}el order parameters.
+Therefore the instantons of the sigma model are manifestations of the competition between the spin Peierls and N\'{e}el order.
+For the spin one-half case we consider, $\theta=\pi$ and the gaplessness of the spin chain implies the same power law correlation of the Peierls and the N\'{e}el order parameters.
 The Kondo singlet formation is detrimental to both singlet Peierls and triplet N\'{e}el correlations, as the system moves away from the gapless point; this competition between two types of singlet correlations is encoded in the emergent $\pi$ Berry phase term.